publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schIV/ptA/m__us_usc_t42_s613.md

  __Funding of Research, Evaluations, and National Studies__

 [Pub.
 L. 113–235, div.
-G, title II, § 228(c)][/us/pl/113/235/s228/c], Dec.
+G, title II][/us/pl/113/235/dG/tII], § 228(c), Dec.
 16, 2014, [128 Stat.
 2491][/us/stat/128/2491], provided that:

 > “In the case of research, evaluations, and national studies funded under section 413(h)(1) of the Social Security Act \[[42 U.S.C.
 613(h)(1)][/us/usc/t42/s613/h/1]\], no funds shall be appropriated under that section for fiscal year 2015 or any fiscal year thereafter.”

  __Coordination of Substance Abuse and Child Protection Services__

     [Pub.
-L. 105–89, title IV, § 405][/us/pl/105/89/s405], Nov.
+L. 105–89, title IV][/us/pl/105/89/tIV], § 405, Nov.
 19, 1997, [111 Stat.
 2135][/us/stat/111/2135], required the Secretary of Health and Human Services, based on information from the Substance Abuse and Mental Health Services Administration and the Administration for Children and Families in the Department of Health and Human Services, to submit to the appropriate committees of Congress a report which described the extent and scope of the problem of substance abuse in the child welfare population, the types of services provided to such population, and the outcomes resulting from the provision of such services to such population, along with appropriate recommendations for legislative changes.

  __GAO Study of Effect of Family Violence on Need for Public Assistance__

     [Pub.
-L. 105–33, title V, § 5001(i)][/us/pl/105/33/s5001/i], Aug.
+L. 105–33, title V][/us/pl/105/33/tV], § 5001(i), Aug.
 5, 1997, [111 Stat.
 593][/us/stat/111/593], directed the Comptroller General to conduct a study of the effect of family violence on the use of public assistance programs, and in particular the extent to which family violence prolongs or increases the need for public assistance, and to submit a report to the appropriate committees of Congress within 1 year after Aug.
 5, 1997.

  __Study on Alternative Outcomes Measures__

     [Pub.
-L. 104–193, title I, § 107][/us/pl/104/193/s107], Aug.
+L. 104–193, title I][/us/pl/104/193/tI], § 107, Aug.
 22, 1996, [110 Stat.
 2164][/us/stat/110/2164], as amended by [Pub.
-L. 105–33, title V, § 5511][/us/pl/105/33/s5511], Aug.
+L. 105–33, title V][/us/pl/105/33/tV], § 5511, Aug.
 5, 1997, [111 Stat.
 619][/us/stat/111/619], directed the Secretary, in cooperation with the States, to study and analyze outcomes measures for evaluating the success of the States in moving individuals out of the welfare system through employment as an alternative to the minimum participation rates described in [42 U.S.C.
 607][/us/usc/t42/s607], and to submit a report to the appropriate committees of Congress by Sept.
 30, 1998.

 ----------